 - Viva Maria!
 (1965)

-Despite her high profile in American, she never went to Hollywood and concentrated in appearing in European films.
+Despite her high profile in American, she never went to Hollywood and concentrated on appearing in European films.

-In the 1960s, and 1970s, she also moved into recording popular music songs.
+In the 1960s and 1970s, she also moved into recording popular music songs.
 This also included the erotic recording of “Je t’aime… moi non plus”.
-Bardot recorded the song in the 1960s, but asked that it not be published.
-It was later made available online in 1986, becoming one of best selling download tracks.
+Bardot recorded the song in the 1960s but asked that it not be published.
+It was later made available online in 1986, becoming one of the best-selling download tracks.

 In 1970, Bardot was used as the model for the bust of Marianne – the French national emblem of the revolution – in a sculptor by Alain Gourdon.